This course does not require a specific knowledge of investment law, trade law or tax law.

 It is through their own tax revenues, income from trade and attracting foreign investments that developing countries themselves can generate the funding they need to achieve the SDGs.
 Some of the areas where this coordinated approach is needed is the introduction of incentives to attract foreign direct investment, the introduction of incentives to tackle climate change and the introduction of incentives to enhance digital trade.

 The current globalized world requires knowledge of the interaction between different areas of law and policy making including exchange of best practices in developed and developing countries.
 Therefore, this course will give students tools to carry out comparative research that can be useful in their future career as lawyers, policy advisors in governments, international organizations (OECD, World Bank) and supranational organizations (European Union).
-Special attention will be also given to the role of the EU Commission and the use of the Standard of Tax Good Governance in trade, strategic partnership agreements between the EU and third-non countries.
-This standard has also consequences for the policy coherence between tax, trade and investment in developed and developing countries.

 This course facilitates group interaction (2 or 3 students per group) and also welcomes interaction between different areas of law, public policy and international relations.
 For this purpose, in this course, the students will form groups of 2 or 3 students to compare 2 countries policy coherence in tax, trade and investment.
 The countries are one developed and one developing country.